Provider Manual | Section 9

 Facilitating health education intervention

 Information provided on the Staying Healthy Assessment tool combined with the patient’s medical history, conditions, problems, testing results, and other related factors, can help a provider recommend appropriate health education interventions.
-If a member needs a health education service that is not outlined in the HPSM provider manual, the provider is encouraged to contact the Health Education department at 650-616-2165 for information about other community resources.
+If a member needs a health education service that is not outlined in the HPSM provider manual, the provider is encouraged to contact the Health Education department at 650-616-2165 for information about other community resources that may be available.

 Medi-Cal and Care Advantage Pay for Performance (P4P) Program

 HPSM has a Pay for Performance programs for contracted Medi-Cal and Cal MediConnect primary care providers.
 Additional program information can be found in the program guidelines on the HPSM website, www.hpsm.org/provider/value-based-payment.

 Potential Quality Issues (PQI)

 A Potential Quality Issue (PQI) is a suspected deviation from provider performance, clinical care, or outcome of care which requires further investigation to determine if an actual quality of care concern exists.

 To provide a systematic method for the identification, reporting, and processing of a Potential Quality Issue to determine opportunities for improvement in the provision of care and services to Health Plan of San Mateo (HPSM) members, and to direct the appropriate actions for improvement based upon outcome, risk, frequency, and severity.

 - Care coordination.